 This article includes discussion of microcephaly, micrencephaly, microcephalus, autosomal dominant microcephaly, autosomal recessive microcephaly, idiopathic microcephaly, and X-linked recessive microcephaly.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-In this updated article, the author includes new epidemiologic information on microcephaly, the epidemic of congenital Zika syndrome causing microcephaly, and studies on microcephaly.
+In this updated article, the author includes updated information on congenital Zika syndrome and new roles of microcephaly causing genes.

 • Microcephaly is defined as a head circumference of less than 3 standard deviations from the population mean for age and gender.

 • Microcephaly is a clinical finding that can result from a variety of causes.
 There are both genetic and nongenetic causes of microcephaly.

 • Advances in neuroimaging and genetic testing have value for the diagnosis and prognosis of microcephaly.

 • The American Academy of Neurology and Child Neurology Society have published an evidence-based review with recommendations for the evaluation of a child with microcephaly.

 Microcephaly is a descriptive term that refers to a cranial vault that is significantly smaller than the standard for the person's age and sex.
 Microcephaly should be considered as a clinical finding rather than a disorder, and it may stem from a variety of causes that lead to the disruption of various stages of brain development.
 In clinical settings, microcephaly is determined by measuring one's head circumference, which is known to correlate well with cranial volume (Bray et al 1969).
 When the head circumference is smaller than 2 standard deviations below the mean for the age and sex, microcephaly is present.
 However, most researchers use head circumference of 3 standard deviations below the mean as the definition of microcephaly (Barkovich et al 1998; Woods 2004; Mochida 2009).